geenva/profileRPC/README.md

 ### Setup

 Go on the [Discord Developer Portal](https://discord.com/developers/applications) and make a new app.
-Click on the app, navigate to Rich Presence on the sidebar, and add your assets **at the Rich Presence Assets** column.
+Click on the app, navigate to Rich Presence on the sidebar, **scroll down**, and add your assets **at the Rich Presence Assets** column.

 ![Demo Image](/img/demo.png "Hey!
 You found me!")